jonathondilworth/compilers/README.md

 #### NFA to DFA, Two Key Functions:

 1. Moves(STATE ID, INPUT), returns a list of the states possible to reach from the STATE ID, using the INPUT to traverse the automaton.

+		Moves(STATE ID, INPUT):
+			List of reachable states = {}
+			For each transition from state STATE ID: if transition == INPUT:
+					add transition.END STATE to reachable states

+			Return reachable states

 2. Epsilon_closeure(STATE ID), returns a list of the states possible to reach from the STATE ID only using empty transitions, essentially it's a recursive function.

 		Epsilon_closeure(STATE ID):
 			Collection of reachable states += Moves(STATE ID, EMPTY TRANSITION)